 One of the most visible ways in which political corruption in the land sector can manifest itself is in large-scale land acquisitions, often labelled 'land grabs', whether undertaken by domestic or external actors.
-This is a form of corruption in the sector which has received increased attention from campaigning and civil society groups and can also be thought of as a specific category of corruption risk.
+This is a form of corruption in the sector which has received increased attention specific category of corruption risk.